lamdavid759/California-HS-Graduation-Rates/README.md

 ### k-Nearest Neighbors
 To identify which schools are considered similar in profile to each other, a Nearest Neighbors approach is taken.
 First, the feautures are scaled with a Quartile Scaler prior to dimensionality reduction, which is accomplished via Principal Component Analysis.
-I selected a number of features such that 90% of the explained variance can be captured (with n=22 dimensions meeting this criteria).
+I selected a number of features such that 90% of the explained variance can be captured (with $n = 22$ dimensions meeting this criteria).
 Then, the distance between each school is calculated using the Nearest Neighbors algorithm with Eucledian distances, and sorted from shortest to longest distance to identify a list of schools that are similar to a target school.